jamietre/iter8/README.md

 ### Size Optimization

 It's about 10K compressed/4k gzipped right now.
-There are opportunities for code reuse that I haven't taken advantage of that could further reduce the size of this library.
-I don't see it growing too much more, as I've arleady implemente pretty much every seqeunce operation I can think of.
+Everything I see being part of it's purpose has already been implemented.
+There are definitely some opportunties to reduce the size a bit through better code reuse.

 ## Similar Libraries